MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

     :::image type="complex" source="../media/issues-wavy-underlines-dom-tree.msft.png" alt-text="Wavy-underlined issues in the DOM tree in the Elements tool" lightbox="../media/issues-wavy-underlines-dom-tree.msft.png":::
        Wavy-underlined issues in the **DOM tree** in the **Elements** tool
     :::image-end:::

 1. Hover over the `<input>` element.
 A tooltip shows information about the issue.

 1. Select `Shift` and then click the wavy-underlined element name.
 Or, open the context menu on the wavy-underlined element and then select **View issues**.
-The **Issues** tool opens and expands the issue about the element.
+The **Issues** tool opens, displaying the issue that's associated with the element.

     :::image type="complex" source="../media/issues-opened-from-dom-tree-wavy-underline.msft.png" alt-text="Details about issues for a wavy-underlined element in the DOM tree" lightbox="../media/issues-opened-from-dom-tree-wavy-underline.msft.png":::
        Details about issues for a wavy-underlined element in the **DOM tree**